SMT-COMP/smt-comp.github.io/web/content/specs/index.md

 draft = false
 +++

-The single query, incremental, unsat-core, and model-validation tracks we will run on the [VerifierCloud cluster](https://vcloud.sosy-lab.org/cpachecker/webclient/master/info) owned by LMU's Software and Computational Systems Lab
+The single query, incremental, unsat-core, and model-validation tracks will be run on the [VerifierCloud cluster](https://vcloud.sosy-lab.org/cpachecker/webclient/master/info) owned by LMU's Software and Computational Systems Lab